PladsElsker/krita-comfyui/README.md

 - [ ] `Load Mask (from Krita selection)`: retrieves the active mask selection
 - [ ] `Load Image (from krita document)`: retrieves all the active layers of a document composited together

-## 🎲 Why another ComfyUI-Krita plugin?
+## 🎲 Why another Krita-ComfyUI plugin?
 Existing Krita-ComfyUI plugins tend to do both **too much** and **too little**.

 An idiomatic plugin: